gndpwnd/archive-frontend/content/posts/The_Ability_to_Influence.md

 ---
-title: "The Ability to Influence"
+title: "The Ability To Influence"
 date: "2022-02-08"
 description: "rg short"
 tags: [